NICHTJ3/express-auth-base/README.md

   - The root of the api
 - /ap1/v1/auth/signup
   - Where a user can signup
+    - This will send an email to confirm their email
 - /ap1/v1/auth/login
   - Where a user could login
 - /ap1/v1/auth/confirm/:token
   - Where a user will confirm there email
-    - user will be redirected here when they confirm there email
+    - User will be redirected here when they confirm there email
 - /ap1/v1/example
   - An example endpoint that requires authentication
+- /ap1/v1/auth/password/changePassword
+  - Where a can change their password
+- /ap1/v1/auth/password/forgotPassword
+  - Where a user can let us know they forgot their password
+    - This will send an email with a redirect link containing a token to validate reseting their password
+- /ap1/v1/auth/password/resetPassword/:token
+  - Where a user can reset their password
+    - User will be sent here from the frontend with the token from the redirect from forgotPassword

 ## The authentication
 Authentication is made up of two parts